sidebar-nvim/sidebar.nvim/doc/builtin-sections.md

 ### todos

 Shows the TODOs in source.
-Provided by [todo-comments](https://github.com/folke/todo-comments.nvim)
+Provided by RipGrep.

-There are some small issues using this section see https://github.com/folke/todo-comments.nvim/pull/63 So you might want to consider using my fork instead https://github.com/GustavoKatel/todo-comments.nvim

 #### config {#todos-config}